Thin points dataset based on geographic and temporal distance

 An

-data frame, or a data frame with coordinate variables.
-These can be defined incoords
+sf::sfdata frame, or a data frame with coordinate variables.
+These can be defined incoords, unless they have standard names (see details below).- dist_min

 Minimum distance between points (in units appropriate for the projection, or meters for lonlat data).